awulkiew/temp-contributing/README.md

 #### Commits

-A word about commits though.
-Run
+A word about commits, run

     git log